Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: Introduction

-\begin{enumerate} \item On vision-centric tasks, Sora-2 is generally comparable to SOTA VLMs, and even \textbf{surpasses VLMs} in several tasks, demonstrating strong spatial reasoning and inductive abilities.
-For example, Sora-2 can paint lines to solve several spatial reasoning tasks, demonstrating the advantage of ``Thinking with Video''.
+\item On vision-centric tasks, Sora-2 is generally comparable to SOTA VLMs, and even \textbf{surpasses GPT-5 by 10\%} on eyeballing puzzles, demonstrating strong spatial reasoning and inductive abilities through drawing and imagination.
+For example, Sora-2 can paint lines to solve several spatial reasoning tasks.
 (Section~\ref{sec:eval_mmknowledge})